Skip to content

 // transfers the text file containing the data needed to calculate taxes

-// into a MySQL table
+// in a mysql table

 // the data

-$DATABASE = "dbimpots";
+$BASE = "dbimpots";

-$TABLE = "taxes";
+$TABLE = "impots";

 $USER = "root";